 "We're very excited to be receiving this exhibition from our friends at the CAM," says BRAHM's Interim Executive Director, Bob McCammon.
-"It's a unique opportunity for us to have these beautifully crafted wooden sculptures depicting an important aspect of American folk tradition on view here in the mountains.'
+"It's a unique opportunity for us to have these beautifully crafted wooden sculptures depicting an important aspect of American folk tradition on view here in the mountains."

 Bruce Barclay Cameron began collecting decoys in the late 70's.
 This exhibition will highlight a selection of Cameron's most noted decoys and brings a collection of treasures from the coast to our mountains.
 Throughout his collecting, Cameron learned all about the careful craft involved in making one of these sculptures, from the nuances of the paint quality and form to the spirit of the bird itself.
-Each artisan took into consideration a love for the birds to really make these sculptures come to life, other master blacksmiths The pieces showcased during the Blacksmith exhibition are of the highest aesthetic caliber, inviting profound artistic contemplation from viewers.
-Other works bring back to life the hand-made uniqueness of the utilitarian items of past centuries: candlesticks, andirons, tongs, skewers.
-All the smiths have taken a concept and brought it to completion with unparalled artistry.
+Each artisan took into consideration a love for the birds to really make these sculptures come to life, allowing them to stand alone as works of art that can be appreciated from all directions.